kisstamasj/notes/k8s-basic.md

 ## Deployment Strategy
 - Recreate: shuts down the full application and recreates.
 The events will be cleard. !DANGEROUS!
-- Rolling update: it doen't destroy the full application but updates the services, one by one (This is the default strategy)
+- Rolling update: it doesn't destroy the full application but updates the services, one by one (This is the default strategy)

 ## Deployment upgrade
 1. Creates a new ReplicaSet